Clever-ISA/Clever-ISA/specs/Main.md

 - `ip` is loaded from `scdp`
 - Control Resumes from the new value of `ip`.

-Opcode 0x7c7 performs the following operantions, ignoring flags.XM and register protection:
+Opcode 0x7c7 performs the following operations, ignoring flags.XM and register protection:
 - If `itab[inum].flags.PX` is clear, and `flags.XM=1`, then PROT is raised
 - Otherwise, the value `sp` is copied into a temporary location, then `sp` is loaded from `itab[inum].sp`
 - The copied value of `sp` is pushed onto the stack